Category:

 In 1964, Phil visited Bill and Barbara Bowerman to pitch them the idea of forming a shoe company together.
 It was actually Barbara who chipped in $500 as the company's seed capital.

-Bowerman and Knight soon launched an distribution company they called Blue Ribbon Sports.
-Initially the company sold shoes made by other manufacturers, primarily those in Japan.
+Bowerman and Knight soon launched a distribution company they called Blue Ribbon Sports.
+Initially, the company sold shoes made by other manufacturers, primarily those in Japan.
 They eventually shifted to making their own shoes.

 Bowerman's forward-thinking design ideas would lead to the creation of his running shoe called the "Nike Cortez" (1968), which would become a top-seller among track athletes and to this day remains one of Nike's most known, most identifiable, and most iconic footwear designs.
 Bowerman would go on to design several additional Nike shoes.
-Famously, Bowerman would utilize his wife's Belgian waffle iron while using waffle-ironed rubber that would end up responsible for creating a new sole that would have enhanced grip yet still be light in weight.
+Famously, he utilized his wife's Belgian waffle iron while using waffle-ironed rubber that would end up creating a new sole that had an enhanced grip yet remained light in weight.

-As a result of working in small, un-ventilated spaces, and from utilizing glue and solvents which contained toxic components, Bowerman experienced severe nerve damage, which would lead to significant mobility problems.
-Sadly, Bowerman ended up no longer being able to run in the shoes that he himself crafted.
+As a result of working in small, unventilated spaces and utilizing glue and solvents that contained toxic components, Bowerman experienced severe nerve damage, which would lead to significant mobility problems.
+Sadly, Bill ended up no longer being able to run in the shoes that he himself crafted.

 Legacy

-Bowerman has been inducted into many Hall of Fames including the National Distance Running HOF, the USA National Track and Field HOF, and the Oregon Sports HOF.
+Bowerman has been inducted into the National Distance Running Hall of Fame, the USA National Track and Field Hall of Fame, and the Oregon Sports Hall of Fame.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.